epics-containers/epics-containers.github.io/docs/tutorials/deploy_example.md

 ### IMPORTANT: deploy-local vs deploy

 Be aware of the distinction of `deploy-local` vs `deploy`.
 Both of these commands create a running instance of the IOC in the target environment (currently your local machine - later on a Kubernetes Cluster).
 However, `deploy-local` gets the IOC instance description YAML direct from your local filesystem.
-This means it is not likely to be available for re-deployment later on. `deploy` gets the IOC instance description YAML from the GitHub repository with able specific tag and therefore is a known state that can be recovered at a later date.
+This means it is not likely to be available for re-deployment later on. `deploy` gets the IOC instance description YAML from the GitHub repository with a specific tag and therefore is a known state that can be recovered at a later date.

 Always strive to have released versions of IOC instances deployed in your environments. `deploy-local` is only for temporary testing purposes.